Four Tips To Achieve Your New Year's Resolutions

 People often bail on their resolutions because they feel discouraged when they don't experience immediate results.
 Not surprising because we live in an "on-demand" culture.
 People want results FAST - typically, in the form of pill, potion or powder.
 I call them magic bullets.

 When people don't get results overnight, they think it's the wrong approach and they go back to the "old way" of doing things.
-Especially when they compare themselves to their husbands or brothers who will switch to light beer and lose 5lbs in a week or random comments in facebook groups from yo-yo's who claim that an essential oil cured their condition.
+Especially when they compare themselves to social media influencers or random people in facebook groups who claim they've "cured" themselves with a product or plan, despite the fact they are doing 8 other things behind the scenes (things they aren't selling that doesn't fit the narrative of that post or suggestion).

 Accept You May Not Be Ready For Change